 If you’re thinking of getting a downdraft hood, but can’t decide whether it would be any more beneficial than a more traditional overhead extractor fan, we’re going to pit them against each other here.

 We’ll go over their respective positives and negatives in comparison to each other A downdraft hood will offer you some perks that overhead cooker hoods can’t and vice versa.
 Get to know here, so you can make the best purchasing decision for your home!

-Downdraft vs Overhead Design
+Downdraft vs Overhead Design: Which is better?